 Nordic Women Mediators

-CRIC and Professor Vibeke Vindeløv are the Danish operational partners of the Nordic Women Mediator (NWMN), a network of women from the Nordic countries with experience in professional conflict mediation and negotiation.
+CRIC is the Danish operational partner of the Nordic Women Mediators (NWM), a network of women from the Nordic countries with experience in professional conflict mediation and peacebuilding.

 The Nordic Women Mediators’ objectives are to:

 - Increase the number of Nordic women that are actively involved in international peace-making efforts

 - Strengthen the role of women mediators in conflict-affected countries and regions, both at a state or country level, and in regional and international organizations

 - Make women’s competences in this area more visible to the Nordic governments and foreign ministries and engage with similar initiatives in other countries

 - The members will exchange experiences and provide mutual support

 The network aims to reach out to actors engaged in peace processes, transitional processes and post-political settlement processes and institutions.
 Interacting with other similar women’s networks will be an important component.
 The NWM also aims to make women’s competence in this area more visible, to counter arguments about the shortage or low availability of women with mediation expertise.
 The Nordic network meets twice a year.

 The Nordic network is comprised of: a contact group representing participating Nordic ministries; together with an advisory group consisting of senior women mediators from the Nordic countries, serving as a sounding board for the network members; and an operational group representing the Nordic Ministries’ operational partners (listed below).

 For more information on the network, please contact one of the following operational group partners: